 Note: You can find the italian version here

-Proof of reserves and zero knowledge proof are the foundations the cryptocurrency and blockchain world is betting on to regain credibility.
+Proof of reserves and zero-knowledge proof are the foundations that the world of cryptocurrency and blockchain is relying on to regain credibility.

-These are not good times for the world of blockchain and particularly cryptocurrencies and NFTs.
-The problem is not with the technology but with the trust that has been almost totally lost by the mainstream after some excellent failures such as the FTX exchange that was the third largest in terms of volume in the world or the countless scams related to NFTs with images that were not really held by the rightful owners.
+These are not good times for the blockchain industry, particularly for cryptocurrencies and NFTs.
+The problem is not with the technology itself, but with the trust that has been almost entirely lost by the mainstream audience due to recent failures such as the FTX exchange, which was the third-largest in terms of volume in the world, and the countless scams related to NFTs that involved images that were not really held by their rightful owners.

-As it always happens when a still immature technology fails in its beginnings (blockchain and cryptocurrencies have been around for many years but can still be considered in an early stage of development towards the general public) there are always those who declare its end, the same happened with the internet after the first dot-com crash between 2000 and 2001.
+As with any still-immature technology, failure in its early stages is almost inevitable.
+Blockchain and cryptocurrencies have been around for many years, but they can still be considered in an early stage of development towards the general public.
+There are always those who declare its end, as happened with the internet after the first dot-com crash between 2000 and 2001.

-So looking back 20 years, we can imagine that we are facing something similar and that we are most likely just witnessing an inevitable settling down and that blockchain and everything on it will still have a long future ahead.
+Looking back 20 years, we can imagine that we are facing something similar and that we are most likely just witnessing an inevitable settling down.
+Blockchain and everything related to it will still have a long future ahead.

-Speculation, fraudsters and individuals attracted by the easy money are always pouncing on new prey, 20 years ago they were the first Web2 companies, these days they have become the companies on the blockchain-based Web3.
+Speculators, fraudsters, and those looking for easy money are always ready to prey on new opportunities.
+Twenty years ago, they targeted the first Web2 companies.
+Nowadays, they have set their sights on companies operating on the blockchain-based Web3.

-The problem is that cryptocurrencies and blockchain technology are associated with decentralization and the idea of being outside the control of governments and financial institutions.
-Regulation could potentially undermine these principles but it is obvious that protection for consumers from fraudulent practices is absolutely necessary to regain lost trust.
+As the industry matures, government regulations and increased public awareness can help prevent it from becoming overly inflated by speculators.
+However, cryptocurrencies and blockchain technology are associated with decentralization and the idea of being beyond the control of governments and financial institutions.
+While regulation could potentially undermine these principles, consumer protection from fraudulent practices is essential to restore lost trust.

 Proof of reserves and zero-knoledge proof

-There are several ways in which a cryptocurrency exchange or other institution can provide proof of reserves such as using an independent auditor to certify that the institution holds the assets it claims to hold or publishing a list of the institution’s assets, along with proof that the assets are in the institution’s possession, and finally one can use a cryptographic technique called zero-knowledge proof to prove that the institution owns the assets without revealing any information about the assets themselves.
-This is the most suitable technique for blockchain and the safest from manipulation but also the most difficult to explain to the general public.
-So how can trust be regained if the evidence you want to show for trust is not easily accessible as understanding?
+There are several ways in which a cryptocurrency exchange or other institution can provide proof of reserves.
+They can use an independent auditor to certify that the institution holds the assets it claims to hold.
+Alternatively, they can publish a list of the institution’s assets, along with proof that the assets are in the institution’s possession.
+Finally, a cryptographic technique called zero-knowledge proof can be used to prove that the institution owns the assets without revealing any information about the assets themselves.
+While this technique is the most suitable for blockchain and the safest from manipulation, it’s also the most difficult to explain to the general public.
+This raises an important question: how can trust be regained if the evidence for it is not easily accessible or understandable?

-Zero-knowledge proof is a cryptographic technique that allows one party (the prover) to prove to another party (the verifier) that a certain statement is true, without revealing any information about the statement itself.
-This technique can be useful in a variety of situations, in the specific case for a cryptocurrency exchange that wants to prove to its customers that it holds a certain amount of assets without revealing the specific assets or addresses involved.
+Zero-knowledge proof is a cryptographic technique that allows one party (the prover) to prove to another party (the verifier) that a certain statement is true without revealing any information about the statement itself.
+This technique can be useful in a variety of situations, including for a cryptocurrency exchange that wants to prove to its customers that it holds a certain amount of assets without revealing the specific assets or addresses involved.

 To give a concrete example, suppose Alice runs a cryptocurrency exchange and wants to demonstrate to her customers that she holds a certain amount of Bitcoin in reserve, without revealing the specific Bitcoin addresses or transactions involved.
 She could do this by creating a cryptographic commitment that her Bitcoins in reserve are consistent with the Bitcoin blockchain.
 This allows her to prove to her clients that the Bitcoins in reserve are real and not fraudulent, without revealing any information about Bitcoin addresses or specific balances.